 After a few moments, you’ll see a ‘Converted successfully’ message.
 To turn more categories into tags, simply repeat the process described above.

 We hope this article helped you learn how to properly change, move, and delete WordPress categories.
-You can also go through our guide on the best email marketing services and proven ways to make money online blogging with WordPress.
+You may also want to see our guide on the best email marketing services and expert pick of ways to make money online blogging with WordPress.